EchterAlsFake/API_Docs/Porn_APIs/EPorner.md

 ```

 # Proxy Support
-Proxy support is NOT implemented in hqporner_api itself, but in its underlying network component: `eaf_base_api`
+Proxy support is NOT implemented in eporner_api itself, but in its underlying network component: `eaf_base_api`
 <br>Please see [Base API Configuration](https://github.com/EchterAlsFake/API_Docs/blob/master/Porn_APIs/eaf_base_api.md) to enable proxies

 # Caching
-All network requests (UTF-8 responses) are cached inside of the base_api.
+All network requests (UTF-8 responses) are cached inside the base_api.
 If you want to configure this behaviour, please see:
 <br>https://github.com/EchterAlsFake/API_Docs/blob/master/Porn_APIs/eaf_base_api.md